 Think of it as a partnership between you and your provider.
 They handle the artistry of the injection, and you handle the maintenance.
 Here’s your guide to making your results last, from the first few hours to your long-term care plan.

-The First 48 Hours: Key Aftercare Steps
+The First 48 Hours: Your Aftercare Checklist

 Right after your appointment, your lips will likely be swollen, a little tender, and maybe even bruised.
 This is completely normal and part of the healing process.
 The swelling usually peaks within the first day or two and then starts to go down, though it can take up to a week to fully resolve.
 To keep yourself comfortable and help the healing along, gently apply a cold compress to your lips for a few minutes at a time.
 Also, try to sleep with your head slightly elevated on an extra pillow to help reduce swelling overnight.